mattsedlar/DevDataProd_Presentation/index.Rmd

 ---
-title       : Commuting Methods by State, Income Group subtitle    : Creating an interactive Shiny app using 2014 ACS data author      : Matthew Sedlar job         :
+title       : Commuting Methods by State, Income Group in the U.S. subtitle    : Creating an interactive Shiny app using 2014 ACS data author      : Matthew Sedlar job         :